wlegrand/Calorimetry/readme.md

 ___
 ## Quick note
 This isn't the best program, it's slow.
-    I'm just a suddent that tries to lear coding and sorry a part of the code is in french.
+Sorry a part of the code is in french.